kkamtikar/DataCleaningProject/CodeBook.md

 https://github.com/kkamtikar

 This file contains
-* Data dictionary for run_analysis and tidyData.txt
+* Data dictionary for run_analysis.R and tidyData.txt
-* Explanation of the steps involved in the process
+* Overview of the steps involved in the process

 *xtrain*